iter-tools/iter-tools/README.md

 ```

 #### ESX - ES5 compatible
 Every module is available from 2 different folders 'lib' and 'es5'.
-The latter contains already transpiled code, ready to be used in older browsers (or version of node).
+The latter contains already transpiled code, ready to be used in older browsers (or versions of node).
 ```js
 const chain_es6 = require('iter-tools/lib/chain');
 ```